suraj-arya/trello-bot/README.md

 # trello-bot
 ------------

 A trello bot to move your trello cards around for you, so that you get more free time to debate and discuss about git commit frequency.
+A hackathon project.

 ## how does it work?